wavefrontHQ/opentelemetry-examples/doc-resources/tracing/README.md

 ## Next Steps

 - [Try out the Tutorials](https://docs.wavefront.com/opentelemetry_java_tutorial.html) and see how you can send your data to Tanzu Observability!
-- To enable proxy debug logs for the OpenTelemetry data sent directly to the Wavefront Porxy, see [Enable Proxy Debug Logs for OpenTelemetry Data](https://docs.wavefront.com/opentelemetry_logs.html).
+- To enable proxy debug logs for the OpenTelemetry data sent directly to the Wavefront Proxy, see [Enable Proxy Debug Logs for OpenTelemetry Data](https://docs.wavefront.com/opentelemetry_logs.html).